-Distinguished Service Cross Law & Legal Definition
+Distinguished Service Cross Law and Legal Definition

 The Distinguished Service Cross (DSC) is the second highest military decoration that is awarded to a member of the U.S. Army.
 It is given as a reward for extreme gallantry and risk of life in actual combat with an armed enemy force.